 Anatomy and Histopathology of the Head, Neck and Temporal Bone

-The Department of Otolaryngology—Head and Neck Surgery and the Division of Continuing Medical Education at IU School of Medicine are proud to present the 105th Annual Anatomy and Histopathology of the Head, Neck and Temporal Bone, July 12-17, 2020.
+The Department of Otolaryngology and the Division of Continuing Medical Education at IU School of Medicine hosts an annual Anatomy and Histopathology of the Head, Neck and Temporal Bone.
 This week-long comprehensive, interdisciplinary program is the oldest postgraduate course of any discipline in the United States and is the premier review of histopathology and anatomy of the head and neck.

 Manion-Lingeman Lecture and Research Seminar